alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 Clayton Christensen, who is a legendary scholar of management theory and business history from Harvard.
 The second book is titled *The Lean Startup*, written by Eric Ries and published in 2011.
-Ries is an enlightened engineer who managed to firmly embed the scientific method as foundation bedrock into the unscientific isle of startups, and subsequently rediscovered anew the trinity of truths, which were previously stated by Christensen.
+Ries is an enlightened engineer who managed to firmly embed the scientific method as bedrock foundation into the unscientific isle of startups, and subsequently re-stated anew the same trinity of truths.
 The final book in my canon is *Zero to One*, published in 2014 and written by Peter Thiel with help from Blake Masters, who bring the utensils of libertarian philosophy to the table, and reach the same trinity of truths as Christensen and Ries, via the contrarian pathway of asking enduring questions.
-So, the remainder of this post is a paraphrasing of the three things that I've learned from these books.
+So, the remainder of this post is a paraphrasing of the trinity that I've discovered in these books.

 ## Domination begins with humiliation